 Representatives from the Johnson Matthey Technology Centre were invited to Clean Air’s in-house type-testing facility to witness the testing of their bespoke fume cupboards.
 Their own industrial hot plates were used during many of the tests to ensure the conditions in their laboratories were accurately replicated.

-The results of the fume cupboard type-testing exceeded the proposed Band 1 research laboratory requirements of BS EN 14175 Parts 3 and 6 when tested both at ambient temperature and at high heat load.
+The results of the fume cupboard type-testing exceeded BS EN 14175 Parts 3 and 6 when tested at ambient temperature and Part 7 for High Heat and Acidic Load.
 The key Robustness of Containment Protection Factor (PFR) reading was 926,000 at 5kw, and 674,000 using the Technology Centre’s equipment.

 “Working with us, Clean Air designed fume cupboards to address our needs and deliver evidence-based safety assurance,” adds Martin.
 “Our scientists have confidence that they are operating in safe conditions in a potentially hazardous environment.
 The choice of combination sashes has provided an improved operator experience with more flexible and safer access into the working space and contributes to lowering our energy consumption.
 The system as installed has also reduced noise levels over the previous installation.”